-I am pleased to announce that we will now be paying fiction writers whose work we accept for publication in Books ‘N Pieces Magazine.
+I am pleased to announce that we pay fiction writers whose work we accept for publication in Books ‘N Pieces Magazine.

 You may SUBMIT your work through the link on the main menu.
-Please note, desired maximum word count for short stories is about 2,000 words, although longer pieces will be considered.
+Please note, maximum word count for short stories is about 10,000 words.

 Deadlines are anytime, however…we cannot guarantee in which issue your story will appear.
 We will notify you when it is scheduled.